-- n- number of I/O board - m number of channel on the I/O board o modb. sign. (measured at Modbus channel);
+n- number of I/O board

+o modb. sign. (measured at Modbus channel);

 It is assumed that the flow signal is received on Modbus channel.
 In this case new data entry field appear to enter the flow signal channel parameters.